Will I have to Reimburse the Insurance Company if I Receive a Settlement from the Person who Caused the Injury?

 As discussed here, victims of negligence who suffer injury will typically first need to turn to their own health insurance to cover medical expenses associated with the injury.
 In those circumstances, these victims will have the benefit of having insurance pay for some or all of the medical expenses.
 The law, however, also provides that injured victims can recover the costs of medical care from the individual or business who caused their injury.
 This includes the expenses paid by the injured victim’s health insurer.
 This can mean that an injured victim may get what the law calls a “double recovery.”
 That is, the victim had the benefit of health insurance paying the medical provider, but then the victim can go back and collect that same amount from the individual or business that caused the injury.
 It is also important to note that the injured victim can recover their own out-of-pocket expenses from the liability insurer for the individual or business who caused the injury.

 Not all employer-provided group healthcare plans have this reimbursement right.
 Ultimately, it comes down to whether or not the group healthcare plan is “self-funded” or not.
-If the group healthcare plan is self-funded it may (and probably does) have a right of reimbursement.
-At that point it is important to look at the Plan Language to fully evaluate the extent of the reimbursement right.
-If the group healthcare plan is not self-funded than it is prohibited from seeking reimbursement out of any recovery made by an injured victim.
+If the group healthcare plan is self-funded it may (and probably does) have a right to reimbursement.
+At that point, it is important to look at the Plan Language to fully evaluate the extent of the reimbursement right.
+If the group healthcare plan is not self-funded then it is prohibited from seeking reimbursement out of any recovery made by an injured victim.

 If an individual is covered by private health insurance, or a health insurance plan obtained through the Affordable Care Act’s “marketplace” (i.e., Obamacare), such a health insurance plan is not entitled to be reimbursed out of any recovery an injured victim makes from a liable individual or business.